micronaut-projects/micronaut-core/MAINTAINING.md

 [Module Upgrade Strategy](https://github.com/micronaut-projects/micronaut-core/wiki/Module-Upgrade-Strategy) for more information.

-Note that if a new version arrives, and we are not ready yet to do the upgrade, you need to [pin the old version](https://github.com/micronaut-projects/micronaut-build/#configuration-options), because otherwise, Renovate and our workflow will keep sending PRs.
+Note that if a new version arrives and we are not ready yet to do the upgrade, you need to [pin the old version](https://github.com/micronaut-projects/micronaut-build/#configuration-options), because otherwise, Renovate and our workflow will keep sending PRs.
 You should also create an issue to upgrade so that it's not forgotten.